Do you do a lot of St. Patrick’s Day activities?

 I love how these turned out… and I really loved the smooshy process we went through to make these fun shamrocks.

-Have fun decorating and crafting for St. Patrick's Day!
+Have fun decorating with this awesome St. Patrick’s Day craft!